kuzudb/kuzu-docs/docs/data-export/parquet-export.md

 -------------------
 ```

-Note:
+**Note**
-1. Export fixedList to parquet is not supported yet.
+- Export fixedList to parquet is not supported yet.
-2. Union will be exported as struct which is the internal representation of union datatype.
+- Union will be exported as struct which is the internal representation of union datatype.
-3. Only snappy compression is currently supported.
+- Only snappy compression is currently supported.